-If your student has finished the 12th grade and you want to make sure they are ready to graduate, this is the book to start with.
+If your student has finished the 3rd grade and you want to make sure they are ready to proceed, this is the book to start with.

 If your student is coming out of a school system and you are unsure of where to start or your child’s educational experience, there are a few things to consider:

 - If your student struggled in 3rd grade, start out by giving the 1st grade placement to ascertain any educational gaps.
 If your student scores well enough to proceed, give the 2nd grade placement next.

 - If your child completed the 3rd grade and neither struggled nor excelled, begin with the 2nd grade placement to ascertain any educational gaps.
 If your student tests well enough to proceed, give the 3rd grade placement next.